em-jose/em-jose/README.md

 ## About me

-Web developer with more than five years of professional experience.
-I am passionate about the design and creation of scalable systems and the optimization process.
-I am always looking for new challenges and ways to learn that will make me advance as a professional.
+Full-stack web developer with more than five years of experience.
+Since my career began, I worked developing e-commerce solutions with multiple clients using different technologies, including Laravel, Shopify and Prestashop.
+I especially enjoy front-end development, as I love all the visual and UX part that it involves.

+I am currently learning Typescript and Next.js to take my Javascript knowledge to the next level.

 ## Technologies